Guidelines for PH 698W, Practicum for Worcester Students

 Combining PUBHLTH 698W Worcester Practicum and PUBHLTH 696D Culminating Project:

-Normally students will take the PUBHLTH 698W Worcester Practicum before they do their PUBHLTH 696D Culminating Project.
-Many times students find their idea for their project from their practicum.
-Occasionally, with special permission from Dr. Coghin-Strom, a student will be allowed to take both courses together (PUBHLTH 698W Worcester Practicum and PUBHLTH 696D Culminating project), designing and/or implementing the project within the practicum organization.
-To do so, you must have completed the pre-requisites for both courses, including the 120 hours required for the practicum, and must significantly expand upon the research and report you did for the practicum in order to use the same topic for the project (i.e., you have to take what you did for the practicum further in order to use it for the project )
+Students typically take the PUBHLTH 698W Worcester Practicum before completing the PUBHLTH 696D Culminating Project.
+In some cases, students develop ideas for their Culminating Experience during the practicum.
+Occasionally, with special permission from the MPH Program Director, a student may be allowed to take the courses together (PUBHLTH 698W Worcester Practicum and PUBHLTH 696D Culminating project) by designing and/or implementing the project within the practicum organization.
+To do so, students must have completed the pre-requisites for both courses, including the 200 hours required for the practicum, and must significantly expand upon the research and report submitted for the practicum experience.

-If you have any questions or comments regarding the practicum and its guidelines, please direct them to: Dr. Coghlin-Strom at Jackie.firstname.lastname@example.org
+If you have any questions or comments regarding the practicum and its guidelines, please direct them to the MPH Program Director: Dr. Coghlin-Strom at Jackie.firstname.lastname@example.org